kvang138/Azure-SOC-and-Honeynet/README.md

 | NTANetAnalytics  |

 ## Conclusion
-It worth noting that the number of event and incident were drastically reduced after security controls were implemented and applied, demostrating their effective in preventing unwanted cyberthreats and incidents.
+It worth noting that the number of event and incident were drastically reduced after security controls were implemented and applied, demostrating their effectiveness in preventing unwanted cyberthreats and incidents.